Sony WF 1000X True Wireless Noise Cancelling Earbuds

 These ‘phones are advertised as being able to maintain a stable wireless connection at up to 30 feet.
 In some cases, you can wander up to 45 feet away until the signal starts to break up.
 The actual distance will vary depending on a few different factors.
 What has an effect on your wireless range?

-- The amount of walls between you and your paired device
+- The number of walls between you and your paired device

 - Keeping your paired device in your pocket